esadakman/reactjs-tabs-project/README.md

 ## Description

+- Simple tabs project from @johnsmilga.
 - Project aims to create a Tabs Project App.
-- Simple Tabs project for improve fetching data and useEffect hook knowledge.
+- This projects aim to improve fetching data and useEffect hook knowledge.

 ## Project Link